Disruptive Behavior Policy

 - If a member of DerpyCon’s Public Safety team, DerpyCon Staff, a member of the hotel staff, or hotel security asks you to remove your mask, helmet, etc., you must do so immediately.
 Failure to comply with this may result in the loss of your badge.

-- If you are unsure whether your cosplay piece will be permitted, or if you have any additional questions regarding the policy, please stop by our Public Safety Office and we will be more than happy to assist you.
+- If you are unsure whether your cosplay piece will be permitted, or if you have any additional questions regarding the policy, please stop by our Public Safety Office or Con Ops and we will be more than happy to assist you.

 There are certain events that are designated for 18+.
-Those who wish to attend must be at least 18 years of age and present photo identification to obtain a wristband at registration or at a DerpyCon Info Desk prior to the event.
-NOTE THAT IF YOUR WRIST BAND APPEARS TO BE TORN OR ALTERED IN ANY WAY, YOU WILL BE DENIED ACCESS TO THE 18+ EVENT & YOU WILL BE REQUIRED TO OBTAIN A NEW WRISTBAND.
-DerpyCon Staff members are not permitted to check ID’s at the door of the 18+ event.
+Those who wish to attend must be at least 18 years of age and present photo identification to obtain a wristband at Registration or at a DerpyCon Info Desk prior to the event.
+Please refer to the hours and location listed to obtain your wristband.
+PLEASE NOTE THAT IF YOUR WRISTBAND APPEARS TO BE TORN OR ALTERED IN ANY WAY, YOU WILL BE DENIED ACCESS TO THE 18+ EVENT & YOU WILL BE REQUIRED TO OBTAIN A NEW WRISTBAND.

 Signs at DerpyCon